-- This restriction applies to all nicotine products and to smoking and vaping marijuana. - You may use forms of marijuana that are not smoked, vaped, or breathed in (for example: edibles, pills/tablets, patches). - We will order a test (urine cotinine) after your consultation to confirm you have stopped using all nicotine products.
-You have to be nicotine-free at least 4 weeks before the test in order to have negative results. - If your results for the urine cotinine test are positive, we will not request insurance pre-authorization and we will not put you on a surgery waitlist. - We recommend that you not resume smoking or using nicotine products.
-However, if you want to resume after surgery, we insist you refrain from smoking or using nicotine products for at least 4 weeks after surgery.
+We will order a test (urine cotinine) after your consultation, before requesting prior authorization from the insurance company, and before

+- putting you on the wait list, to confirm you have stopped smoking. - You have to be smoke free at least four weeks before the test in order for the results to come back negative. - This means that you will need to stop smoking 4 weeks before the consultation appointment.
+If your results are positive, we will not request insurance pre-authorization and we will not put you on a surgery wait list. - We recommend that you not resume smoking.
+However, if you want to resume smoking after surgery, we insist you refrain from smoking at least four weeks after surgery.